tracim/tracim/docs/administration/installation/tracim_with_docker.md

 echo "password" > ~/tracim/secret/password.txt
 ```

-Note: this is just an example, we suggest you to write password with a text editor
+Note: this is just an example, we suggest you to write password with a text editor instead to not store the
-instead in order to not store the password in the bash history.
+password in the bash history.

 ```bash
     docker run \